General Terms and Conditions, special business conditions and house rules for concert-goers and event-attendees at the

 Box office The box office will be open if there are still tickets available for the respective event.
 Here too, medical masks (FFP2- or surgical masks) must be worn.

 Entry Entry will begin 45 minutes at the Great Hall (Mozart Saal: 30 minutes) before the event starts.
 You decide how early you want to take your seats.
-However, without being asked, please have proof of your vaccination, recovery or testing as well as your ticket and ID ready at the entrance control.
+However, without being asked, please have proof of your vaccination or recovery and testing as well as your ticket and ID ready at the entrance control.
 Please plan enough time for the admission control.

-Guidance system The Alte Oper is divided into left and right zones, as well as into levels 1 (Mozart Saal), level 2 (Foyer Ebene 2), 3 (Parkett), 4 (Balkon), 5 (Rang) and 6 (Rang and Olymp).
+Guidance system The Alte Oper is divided into left and right zones, as well as into levels 1 (Mozart Saal), level 2 (Clara Schumann Foyer), 3 (Parkett), 4 (Balkon), 5 (Rang) and 6 (Rang and Olymp).
 There are signposts within the Alte Oper to help guide you; if you have any questions, please speak directly with our ushers.
-Visitors are obligated to walk on the right on the stairways or colonnades of every level.
-If there are people already waiting at the auditorium door leading to your seat, please remain at least 1.5 metres behind them.
-Tickets will be checked in a contactless manner – please have your ticket ready and simply show it to our staff.
-Please also have your passport/ID ready to hand so you can also present it when asked to do so.
 You must sit in the seat indicated on your ticket.
 Changing seats is not permitted.